Malone-Disturbance-Ecology-Lab/MANGROVE_SYNTHESIS/README.md

 Writes out CH4 gapfilled data

 **06_MDS_SITES.R**
-Reads in compiled Flux data, ERA5 data, MODIS data for all sites, creates a distance matrix,multidimensional scaling and visualizes the dissimilarity between sites.
+Reads in compiled Flux data, ERA5 data, MODIS data for all sites, creates a distance matrix, multidimensional scaling and visualizes the dissimilarity between sites.
 Explore potenial approaches for scaling model results.

 **06_VariableSelection.R**
+Reads in compiled Flux data, ERA5 data, MODIS data for all sites and variable selection, model fit, and validation is performed.